1jour1vin

 Wine rated (2025 guide) 100/100

-Flowers, flowers, and more flowers permeate the fragrance before revealing all the spices, as well as notes of blackcurrant, black cherry, Cuban cigar, and blackberry.
+Flowers, flowers, and more flowers permeate the fragrance before revealing all the spices, along with notes of blackcurrant, black cherry, Cuban cigar, and blackberry.
 The palate is breathtaking.
-It's so sexy and sensual that it should be illegal!
-The fruit coats the mouth with endless layers of flavor that support the palate.
-The balance between the weight of the motor oil and the perfect intensity is almost surreal.
-The finish leaves the mark of 60 seconds in the rearview mirror and continues.
-Greatness in a glass.
-If you have the budget, this could be the best vintage Château Margaux has ever produced, and that's saying something!
-This is a unique style for Château Margaux, highlighting its volume and concentration.
+It’s so sexy and sensual it should be illegal!
+The fruit coats the mouth with an infinite number of layers of flavor that support the palate.
+The balance between the weight of the engine oil and the perfect intensity is almost surreal.
+The finish leaves the 60-second mark in the rearview mirror and keeps going.
+Grandeur in a glass.
+If you have the budget, this could be the best Château Margaux vintage ever produced, and that’s saying a lot!
+It’s a unique style for Château Margaux, highlighting its volume and concentration.
 But as you can see from my notes, I love it!
 This wine is composed of 92% Cabernet Sauvignon, 6% Merlot, and 2% Cabernet Franc.
 The Petit Verdot was entirely allocated to the Pavillon Rouge.
-Its alcohol content of 14.6% is the highest in the estate's history.
+Its alcohol content of 14.6% is the highest in the estate’s history.
 Its pH is 3.61.
 Yields barely reached 25 hectoliters per hectare.
-The Grand Vin was made from only 40% of the harvest.
-The harvest took place from September 8 to 28, marking one of the earliest starts to a vintage in the estate's history.
-Best drunk between 2030 and 2065.
+The Grand Vin was made using only 40% of the harvest.
+Harvesting took place from September 8 to 28, marking one of the earliest starts to a vintage in the estate’s history.
+Drink between 2030 and 2065.

 1JOUR1VIN PRICE